vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

 ## Known Issues

-- LLAP not enabled by default
 - Docker version of Sandbox for Windows is not compatible with Docker version 18.06.1-ce.
 Users deploying the Sandbox using Docker on Windows must use Docker [version: 18.03.0-ce](https://docs.docker.com/docker-for-windows/release-notes/#docker-community-edition-18030-ce-win59-2018-03-26).

 ## Limitations

 This is a list of common limitations along with their workarounds.

-Pig Views is no longer a part of HDP, Pig scripts are interpreted using Grub
+- Pig Views is no longer a part of HDP, Pig scripts are interpreted using Grub.
+Additionally, a [Zeppelin Pig interpreter](https://zeppelin.apache.org/docs/0.7.0/interpreter/pig.html) can be used
+- LLAP not enabled by default, Hive is used without LLAP

 ## System Information